ValdemarOrn/IRWorkshop/Guide/Readme.md

 * Bipolar - Applies both gain reduction and amplification.
 * Amplify - Applies gain increase only, amplifying the peaks of the response.

 Original Response.
+Amount = 1.0.

 ![](Smooth1.png)

 Smoothed at 0.16 Octaves, Amount = 0.0.

 ![](Smooth2.png)

 Smoothed at 0.16 Octaves, Amount = 5.4, Mode = Reduce.

 ![](Smooth3.png)

 #### Gain Randomization

 This transform applies a random gain change to the frequency response.
-It can be used to synthetically add "detail" to the frequency response, adding "phasiness" and simuating resonant frequencies.
+It can be used to synthetically add "detail" to the frequency response, adding "phasiness" and simulating resonant frequencies.

 **Smoothing** - Applies a moving average filter to the random noise to control how sharp the resulting peaks and troughs are.